rurumii/Messenger/README.md

 - User registration and authentication
 - Chat creation and listing
 - Sending, editing and deleting messages
-- User search by tag
+- User search by unique tag
 - Dark theme and soft interface

 ---